Lightweight Materials in Automotive Design: How Automakers Reduce Vehicle Weight

 What thickness of aluminum is equal to steel?

-On average an aluminum part has to be 1.5 times thicker to achieve comparable performance to steel, however increasing the thickness of a part is usually not the best way to achieve comparable performance.
-The worst thing an engineer can do is just throw mass at a part thinking that the added mass will help increase load carrying capacity of the aluminum part.
+On average, an aluminum part has to be 1.5 times thicker to achieve comparable performance to steel; however, increasing the thickness of a part is usually not the best way to achieve comparable performance.
+The worst thing an engineer can do is just throw mass at a part, thinking that the added mass will help increase load load-carrying capacity of the aluminum part.
 Fallacies such as this usually result in the aluminum part being as heavy or heavier than the steel part, thus losing any weight advantage the material provides.

 To get weight savings from an aluminum part and retain the performance requirements, engineers must look at how to maximize the mass moment of inertia of the aluminum part.
 Proper design changes in the geometric configuration of the aluminum part allow it to retain the mass advantages the aluminum provides while achieving comparable structural performance to a traditional steel part.

-Not every part in the BIW will lend itself to be made from aluminum or another lighter-weight material.
-However, advances in technology are making lightweight BIWs more common in the industry.
-Federal regulations are only accelerating this change.
-Vehicles such Audi R8, Telsa Model S, and Chevrolet Corvette as made predominately from aluminum bodies however they are still very expensive and out of the reach of most consumers.
+Not every part of the BIW will lend itself to being made from aluminum or another lighter-weight material.
+However, advances in technology are making lightweight BIWs more common in the industry, and federal regulations are only accelerating this change.
+Vehicles such as the Audi R8, Tesla Model S, and Chevrolet Corvette are made predominantly from aluminum bodies; however, they are still very expensive and out of the reach of most consumers.

-Ford shocked the world when it switched its F150 to an all-aluminum, becoming the first unitarian vehicle to be offered in all aluminum.
-However, these vehicles are far and few in between, the bulk of the vehicles currently made in the automotive industry still rely heavily on a traditional steel BIW.
-As technology continues to advance new welding techniques such as RRSW and EASW will only accelerate this change.
-Most automakers do not like dealing with aluminum since welding aluminum is much more challenging than working with steel, however, RRSW and EASW provide OEMs with a way to incorporate aluminum into their BIWs without needing to deal with the hassle of directly welding aluminum.
+Ford shocked the world when it switched its F-150 to an all-aluminum body, becoming the first unitary vehicle to be offered in all-aluminum.
+However, these vehicles are far and few in between; the bulk of the vehicles currently made in the automotive industry still rely heavily on a traditional steel BIW.
+As technology advances, new welding techniques such as RRSW and EASW will only accelerate this change.
+Most automakers do not like dealing with aluminum since welding aluminum is much more challenging than working with steel; however, RRSW and EASW provide OEMs with a way to incorporate aluminum into their BIWs without needing to deal with the hassle of directly welding aluminum.

 What are the disadvantages of aluminum cars?

-Auto manufacturers can also cut mass by choosing a lighter-weight, lower-density, material.
+Auto manufacturers can also cut mass by choosing a lighter-weight, lower-density material.
 For example, switching from steel to aluminum would reduce the weight of a component.
-However, it is crucial to be cautious with the joining techniques, since certain materials such as steel and aluminum cannot be welded together.
+However, it is crucial to be cautious with the joining techniques, since certain materials, such as steel and aluminum, cannot be welded together.
 When switching materials, it is also of utmost importance that the structural integrity of the system is not diminished.
 Steel is a popular option in the automotive industry because of its relatively low cost.
-By switching from steel to aluminum you will also increase the cost of the component you are manufacturing anywhere from 60 to 80 percent.
+By switching from steel to aluminum,m you will also increase the cost of the component you are manufacturing anywhere from 60 to 80 percent.
 Vehicles that incorporate aluminum into the design of the vehicle structure can also experience problems with the paint and premature corrosion.

 What are the practical considerations for the selection of materials for different automobile components?